naomibaes/LSC-Eval_synthetic_data/README.md

 **Aim**: This repository houses the scripts to generate diachronic synthetic datasets for dimensions of LSC and the resulting output files.
 It accompanies the original paper in which we introduce the three-stage evaluation framework, "LSC-Eval": https://arxiv.org/abs/2503.08042

 **Application**: Currently, the "Synthetic-LSC Pipeline" has only been applied in the psychology domain drawing from 6 psychology examples, for which synthetic SIB (Sentiment, Intensity, Breadth) datasets are provided.
+See this information sheet for details regarding these datasets: https://github.com/naomibaes/Synthetic-LSC_pipeline/blob/main/information_sheet_synthetic_SIB_psychology.md

 **Function**: These diachronic synthetic datasets can be used to evaluate methods and/or models of assessing lexical semantic change (LSC).
 - As few models consider elements of LSC, but rather treat LSC as a unitary construct, these datasets provide an opportunity to test whether the method/model is sensitive to detecting semantic shifts in Sentiment, Intensity, and Breadth (major underlying dimensions proposed by Baes et al., 2024: https://aclanthology.org/2024.acl-long.76/).